dylmye/dylmye.github.io/_posts/2019-06-19-pagerduty-conf.md

 ---
-title: "Licence To Page - What I learned from Pagerduty Connect: London"
+title: 'Licence To Page - What I learned from Pagerduty Connect: London'
-published: true
-post_id: "0007"
-categories: ["Tech"]
-credit: Dylan Myers

-# atom tags
-author: dylan
-image: "/assets/img/posts/0007.webp"
+coverImage: '/assets/blog/2019-06-19-pagerduty-conf/cover.webp'
 ---

 I've just come back from [PagerDuty's London conference](https://meet.pagerduty.com/connect-london), and surprisingly I learned a lot.
 I say I'm suprised and that's because I've never used PagerDuty or any other incident response software.